Open Dialogue for Psychosis

 Organising Mental Health Services to Prioritise Dialogue, Relationship and Meaning

 This highly readable book provides a comprehensive examination of the use of Open Dialogue as a treatment for psychosis.
-It presents the basic principles and practice of Open Dialogue, explains the training needed to implement it and explores how it is being offered internationally.
+It presents the basic principles and practice of Open Dialogue, explains the training needed to practice and explores how it is being developed internationally.

-Open Dialogue for Psychosis includes first-hand accounts by individuals, families and trainees of their experiences of the process.
+Open Dialogue for Psychosis includes first-hand accounts of the process by people receiving services due to having psychotic experiences, their family members and professionals who work with them.
 It explains how aspects of Open Dialogue have been introduced in services around the world, its overlap with and differentiation from other psychological approaches and its potential integration with biological and pharmacological considerations.
 The book concludes with a substantive section on the research available and its limitations.

-Open Dialogue for Psychosis will be a key text for clinicians and administrators interested in this unique approach.
-It will also be suitable for people who have experienced psychosis and members of their families and networks, particularly those who recognise that services need to change for the better but are seeking guidance on how this can be achieved
+Open Dialogue for Psychosis will be a key text for clinicians and administrators interested in this unique approach, particularly those who recognise that services need to change for the better and are seeking guidance on how this can be achieved.
+It will also be suitable for people who have experienced psychosis and members of their families and networks.

 Table of Contents

-Nick Putman is a psychotherapist and practitioner and trainer in Open Dialogue.
+Nick Putman is a psychotherapist and practitioner, supervisor and trainer in Open Dialogue.
 He is the founder of Open Dialogue UK.

 Brian Martindale is a psychiatrist and psychoanalyst based in the UK.
-He is past Chair of ISPS and co-founder of European Federation of Psychoanalytic Psychotherapy (EFPP).
+He is past Chair of the International Society for Psychological and Social Approaches to Psychosis (ISPS) and co-founder of the European Federation of Psychoanalytic Psychotherapy (EFPP).

 "This is a much needed, timely book that provides the first account of the international implementation and adaptation of the Open Dialogue approach to promoting recovery among persons experiencing psychosis.
 Spanning theoretical, training, and research perspectives - with the welcome addition of first person accounts from providers, persons in recovery, and their loved ones - this comprehensive introduction is sure to hasten the spread of the first radically new approach to psychosis the field has seen in decades." – Professor Larry Davidson, Yale University, USA